 THCa is the non-psychotropic, acidic form of THC.
 It’s abundant in cannabis flower and decarboxylates into THC when it’s smoked.

 Animal studies of THCa suggest that it may have similar benefits to other cannabinoids, including anti-inflammatory, antiemetic, anticonvulsant, and neuroprotective properties (1).

 A case report of 4 children with epilepsy also found that low doses of THCa alongside antiepileptic medicine improved seizures (19).

 Minor Varinic Cannabinoids

-Varins or varinic cannabinoids are considered the most rare type.
+Varins or varinic cannabinoids are considered the rarest type.
 They contain fewer carbon atoms which gives them somewhat different effects from other cannabinoids.
 They’re identified by the word “varin” on the end and the letter “V” in their acronym.